 The world has become a global, more competitive workplace.
 Part of keeping yourself on top of the job market means you will be required to commit yourself to some professional development.

-No one wants to feel stuck or trapped in their position, so having the opportunity to advance is key to employee happiness and employee performance.
+No one wants to feel stuck or trapped in their position.
+So, having the opportunity to advance is key to have happy workplace and employee performance.
 Make sure that you are recognizing employees’ achievements by offering them the ability to solve new challenges, learn new skills and take on new responsibilities.

 Professional development is often advantageous to pursue while you are employed.
 Training and other educational activities can help increase a worker’s performance levels and lead to a reassignment of job duties if someone shows particular promise in a skill set.

 “The best benefit you can provide to your employees is the opportunity to make a difference through their work and help guide the course of the company.
 Benefits such as clear and frequent communication on company happenings, individual and department direction, and big-picture company direction make all the difference in employee happiness.” – Anthony Smith, CEO, and founder of Insightly.

 The big picture isn’t always visible to employees.
 It’s easy for team members — and even leaders — to slip into the daily monotony of focusing on specific tasks and losing sight of why those tasks matter.
 Helping every member of an organization understand and engage with the overarching mission and purpose of their work isn’t easy, but it’s well worth the effort that improves employee performance.
 Engaged team members are an unstoppable force . . . a catalyst for growth that can help an organization get through any challenge, be it a merger, a market change, or relocation.